 Meaning

 The message behind “I believe that Gandhi was correct.
 Non-violent civil disobedience is the only way to bring about change that allows people to enjoy the change and not get killed in the process.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme